SharePoint/sp-dev-docs/docs/spfx/office/overview.md

 The SharePoint Framework (SPFx) v1.16 release added support for the [Microsoft Teams JavaScript client SDK v2](/javascript/api/overview/msteams-client).
 The Microsoft Teams JavaScript client SDK v2 introduced the ability to enable [Teams apps to run in Outlook at Office, in addition to Microsoft Teams](/microsoftteams/platform/m365-apps/overview).

 With this improvement in SPFx v1.16, developers can now use the SPFx to create apps for Outlook and Office using the [existing support for creating apps for Microsoft Teams](/sharepoint/dev/spfx/build-for-teams-overview).

 > [!IMPORTANT]
-> The ability to run Microsoft Teams apps in Outlook and Office is currently in beta with anticipated availability in the first half of calendar year 2023.

-> [!IMPORTANT]
 > Essential information required for user success